Generalized Killing spinors on spheres: Introduction

 In \cite{gkse} we started an investigation of generalized Killing spinors on Einstein manifolds, motivated by an analogue of the Goldberg conjecture.
 We showed that any generalized Killing spinor on the standard spheres $\SM^2$ and $\SM^5$, as well as on any $4$-dimensional Einstein manifolds of positive scalar curvature has to be an ordinary Killing spinor and we have constructed examples of genuine generalized Killing spinors on $\SM^3$.
 Moreover, we gave an account of the other examples of genuine generalized Killing spinors on Einstein manifolds which can be found in the recent literature on $\SM^3 \times \SM^3$ and $\CM \P^3$ (cf. \cite{cs06,ms,sh}), and on $7$-dimensional $3$-Sasakian manifolds (cf. \cite{af10}).

 In the present article we concentrate on the existence question for generalized Killing spinors on standard spheres.
 It is a classical theorem that any Einstein hypersurface of positive scalar curvature in the Euclidean space $\RM^{n+1}$ is locally isometric to $\SM^n$.
-Thus spheres are the only hypersurfaces in $\RM^{n+1}$ admitting generalized Killing spinors.
+The round spheres are thus the only Einstein hypersurfaces in $\RM^{n+1}$ admitting generalized Killing spinors.
 Our problem can be rephrased into the question: {\em Is it possible to realize standard spheres as hypersurfaces of non-flat manifolds with reduced holonomy, e.g. Calabi-Yau or hyperk\"ahler manifolds?}

 Even on such simple manifolds as the standard spheres, the problem of proving existence or non existence of genuine generalized Killing spinors turns out to be extremely difficult.
 In this article we obtain the following partial results: in Section \ref{sect3} we show that on $\SM^8$ any generalized Killing spinor has to be an ordinary Killing spinor.
 The same statement is true for any $8k$-dimensional standard sphere if a natural vector field associated to the spinor does not vanish identically.
-In Section \ref{sect4} we consider generalized Killing spinors for which the symmetric endomorphism $A$ has exactly two eigenvalues.
-We show that this is possible only in dimension $3$ and $7$, where the generalized Killing spinors coincides with the examples mentioned above.
+In Section \ref{sect4} we consider generalized Killing spinors on $\SM^n$ for which the symmetric endomorphism $A$ has exactly two eigenvalues.
+We show that this is possible only in dimension $3$ and $7$, where the generalized Killing spinors coincide with the examples mentioned above (see also \cite{gh} for similar examples on 3-dimensional Heisenberg manifolds).

 In the last section we investigate deformations of generalized Killing spinors.
 Using the Weitzenb\"ock formula for trace-free symmetric tensors we prove a rigidity result for Killing spinors on spheres, similar in some sense with the rigidity of Einstein metrics \cite[Sect.
 4.63]{besse}.